Tai Hang Sai Estate: History

 In 1961, the British Hong Kong Government granted a piece of land at concessionary premium to the Hong Kong Settlers Housing Corporation Limited (香港平民屋宇有限公司), founded in 1952 by Dr Lee Iu Cheung and others, to build and then manage the present Tai Hang Sai Estate in order to rehouse tenants affected by clearance of the then Tai Hang Sai Resettlement Area.

 In 1965, the Corporation constructed seven buildings with a total of 1603 flats and let them out at rents below market levels to tenants on low incomes.
 This was the only instance in Hong Kong that Government granted land to a private company to build rental housing.

 In 1977, just after the opening of Shek Kip Mei station, the eighth building, Man Tai House, was completed.

 Demographics

 According to the 2016 census, Tai Hang Sai Estate had a population of 2,639.
 The median age was 49.4 and the majority of residents (94.8 per cent) were of Chinese ethnicity.
 The average household size was 2.5 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$28,800.

 Politics

 Tai Hang Sai Estate is located in Nam Shan, Tai Hang Tung & Tai Hang Sai constituency of the Sham Shui Po District Council.
 It was formerly represented by Tam Kwok-kiu, who was elected in the 2019 elections until July 2021.

+Redevelopment

+As early as 2011, the Hong Kong Government along with Hong Kong Settlers Housing Corporation Limited (HKSCL), has been proposing to demolish and redevelop Tai Hang Sai estate into a new low cost housing estate and private housing for sale.

+In March 2021, the Hong Kong Government has given approval for HKSCL and the Urban Renewal Authority to jointly implement the Tai Hang Sai Estate Redevelopment project.
+The project will provide 3,300 units upon completion, 1,300 of which will be used for re-housing the original tenants of Tai Hang Sai Estate, and 2,000 to be sold as private residential flats at a price discounted to market value.

+Before the project's proposed completion date in 2029, the affected residents are asked to find temporary housing by themselves, or apply for transitional flats with the help of the area's social work service team.

+The residents are also given compensation money as follows: